kenrickraymond/Longevity-Instrument-Pricing/README.md

-This repository builds upon the [StMoMo package](https://github.com/amvillegas/StMoMo) to price:
+This repository contains the resources relevant to my thesis.
+It builds upon the [StMoMo package](https://github.com/amvillegas/StMoMo), using a simulation-based approach to price derivatives indexed on the number of survivors from a reference population.
+Specifically, it prices:
-* Survival Forwards (s-forwards)
+* Survival forwards (s-forwards)
-* Longevity Swaps
+* Survivor swaps

-Using four pricing premium principles:
+Using eight pricing premium principles:
 * Wang Transform
 * Proportional Hazard Transform
 * Dual Power Transform